 MYGAs, CDs, and high-yield savings side by side.
 Bank products link straight to the bank.
 Annuities are licensed products — those route to us, because we have to be involved in the paperwork.

+All rates shown are publicly available as of the date listed.
+Rates not on this list may be privately marketed or require a licensed agent relationship to access — meaning better options may exist that we can show you on a call.
 MYGA = Multi-Year Guaranteed Annuity.
 MYGA rates shown are guaranteed for the stated term; surrender charges apply for early withdrawal.
 Annuity guarantees are backed by the claims-paying ability of the issuing insurer — not FDIC insured.
 Bank CD and savings rates are FDIC insured up to applicable limits and link to the institution's own site; Viking is not affiliated with and receives no compensation from the banks listed.
 Want a second opinion before you lock anything in?

 Nothing.
 It's a real conversation with a real person about your situation — not a webinar replay, not a sales script.
 You'll leave knowing more than you came with, whether or not we ever work together.